Shapes

 Section titled “Nested Data Models”Shapes excel at modeling complex, nested data models with proper nullability handling:

-shape Address { street!: string @not_empty() city!: string @not_empty() state!: string @length(2) @uppercase() zip!: string @regexp("^[0-9]{5}(-[0-9]{4})?$")}
+shape Address { street: string @not_empty() city: string @not_empty() state: string @length(2) @uppercase() zip: string @regexp("^[0-9]{5}(-[0-9]{4})?$")}

-shape ContactInfo { email!: string @email() phone?: string @regexp("^\\+?[1-9]\\d{1,14}$") -- Optional phone address?: Address -- Optional address}
+shape ContactInfo { email: string @email() phone?: string @regexp("^\\+?[1-9]\\d{1,14}$") address?: Address}

-shape User { name!: string @minlength(2) @maxlength(100) age: number @min(13) @max(120) -- Can be null if unknown contact!: ContactInfo preferences?: map[string] -- Optional preferences}Usage examples showing different nullability scenarios:
+shape User { name: string @minlength(2) @maxlength(100) age: number? @min(13) @max(120) contact: ContactInfo preferences?: dict[string]}Usage examples showing different nullability scenarios:

 -- Complete user with all fieldslet user1: User = { name: "John Doe", age: 30, contact: { email: "john@example.com", phone: "+1234567890", address: { street: "123 Main St", city: "Anytown", state: "CA", zip: "12345" } }, preferences: { "theme": "dark", "notifications": "enabled" }}